WHAT WE DO

 The first full-fat soy flour factory was established in Kabul in 2007.
 Since then we have built 6 more factories with local partners.
 The factories produce full-fat and low-fat soy flour and soy oil in Jalalabad, Parwan, Kapisa, Konduz, Takhar, and Herat.

 Farmers sell their supply to factories in their own provinces and in neighboring provinces as well.

 NEI recently signed a contract with a reputable Afghanistan company to build the first sterilized soy milk factory in Kabul.
 The factory will produce 40,000 pouches of soy milk with a 10 month shelf life without refrigeration.
 This is important because many Afghan households lack a refrigerator.
 Beginning in 2016, this nutritious ready-to-drink product can be marketed throughout the country and will help populations in high mountain regions access a high protein food source.

-In addition to the sterilized soy milk, NEI will establish a chicken feed factory in 2016.
+In addition to the sterilized soy milk, NEI will establish a chicken feed factory.
+NEI is currently working with a chicken feed manufacturing business partner to expand and upgrade their equipment.
 This factory will utilize bee-jee, a by- product made during the soy milk manufacturing process.
 The bee-jee is a high protein and nutritious source of chicken feed.
 NEI will establish home poultry businesses run by village women in 500 villages that have high malnutrition rates.

 Soy Market Development

 Soybeans are becoming more common in rural areas across 22 provinces.
 However, many other people that live in non-soybean production areas, including major cities, are still not fully aware of the health benefits of soybean and soy products.